 A great way to determine a foundation’s giving practices is to look through their Form 990-PF.
-Private foundations are required to share this financial information, which can lend significant insight into their grantmaking.
+The IRS requires private foundations to share this financial information.
+And it can lend significant insight into their grantmaking.

 The most recent 990 available is usually the most helpful, but it’s a good idea to look through a few 990s to pick out long-term patterns.